Toshakhana: India

-Two particularly rare items kept in the toshakhana of Harminder Sahib are a richly bejeweled canopy, and a chandoa (a diamond-encrusted piece of cloth hung over the Guru Granth Sahib).
-The cost of the artefacts was pegged at Rs 200 crore. present from the Nizam of Kingdom of Hyderabad to Maharaja Ranjit Singh who reportedly considering it too lavish a gift, sent it to the Harimandar Sahib and a chandan da chaur (flywhisk) made of sandalwood fibres which took years for Haji Muhammad Maskin, a Muslim craftsman to prepare.
+Two particularly rare items kept in the toshakhana of the Golden Temple are a richly bejeweled canopy, and a chandoa (a diamond-encrusted piece of cloth hung over the Guru Granth Sahib).
+The cost of the artefacts was pegged at Rs 200 crore.
+A present from the Nizam of Kingdom of Hyderabad to Maharaja Ranjit Singh was reportedly considered too lavish a gift and was sent to the Golden Temple, as well as a chandan da chaur (flywhisk) made of sandalwood fibres which took years for Haji Muhammad Maskin, a Muslim craftsman to prepare.

-Several countries have toshakhanas.
 In India, as per protocol, all gifts received by the Prime Minister and other officials from overseas have to be deposited in toshakhana for evaluation.
-A toshkhana is a treasure house wherein gifts that are received as honour are kept.
-It could be anything - paintings, sarees to other artefacts.
-It is managed by the MEA.
-The MEA has its own rate of evaluation done by dedicated personnel.
+Such gifts could be anything - paintings, sarees and other artefacts.
+Indian toshakhana is managed by the Ministry of External Affairs.
+The Ministry has its own rate of evaluation done by dedicated personnel.
 As per a June 1978 gazette notification, every gift received by a person during an official visit should be deposited in the toshakhana within 30 days of his return.
 Indian rules allow the recipient to keep a gift valued below Rs 5,000 (USD 70).
 Those valued above are evaluated to allow for purchase by the recipient on payment of the difference.
 The rest are auctioned off.
 By order, the government has just amended an over 50-year-old rule to allow Indian Administrative Service, Indian Police Service and Indian Forest Service officers to retain gifts received from foreign dignitaries while being members of the Indian delegation.
 But they must declare them if they are worth more than Rs 25,000 (USD 340).
 India has a longer toshakhana history, also of the rules being circumvented.
 Individual greed, as anywhere, has played its role.
-Many years ago, a minister who received an expensive gold-plated watch from a Gulf Sheikh, told the legislature when caught that being "busy" he had “forgotten to declare” the gift.
-While toshakhana rule applies to the President, the Prime Minister, ministers and presiding officers of legislatures in many countries, in India, the net is cast wider to include even middle-level bureaucrats.
+Many years ago, a minister who received an expensive gold-plated watch from a Gulf sheikh, told the legislature when caught that being "busy" he had "forgot to declare" the gift.
+While toshakhana rule applies to the President, the Prime Minister, ministers and presiding officers of legislatures in many countries, in India, the scope is wider and includes even middle-level bureaucrats.
 The Ministry of External Affairs that maintains the toshakhana is thus required to issue a quarterly list.
 Gifts received at home are also accounted for.
 Countries/governments from where the gift is received are not mentioned.

-The government of Pakistan has a toshakhana for gifts from other states or head of states.
 A Sikh toshakhana is located on the first floor of the Darshani Deorhi, the gateway to the Golden Temple.
-Bangladesh has a Toshakhana.

-The records of a 1930s East India Company Toshakhana at Bushire shows that weapons and ammunition were kept in bulk for giving to the Trucial Coast sheikhs.
+Outside India

+The government of Pakistan has its own toshakhana for gifts from other states or head of states.
+Bangladesh also has its toshakhana.